jtpcode/ot-harjoitustyo/Documentation/architecture.md

 The following class/package diagram describes the application logic and relationship between the MagicService class and the rest of the application:

+**NOTE: in the future diagram will include classes/packages responsible for connecting to Scryfall API**

 ![Package Structure and Classes](./pics/architecture_package_classes.png)